Zeno crossovers in the entanglement speed of spin chains with noisy impurities: Conclusions

-We thank B. Buca for constructive discussions.
+\ack We thank B. Buca for useful discussions.
 JM gratefully acknowledges P. Dolgirev, D. Sels and E. Demler for collaborations on related topics.
-A. C thanks R. Singh for helpful discussions and for the computational resources.
+AC thanks R. Singh for helpful discussions and for the computational resources.
 The support and the resources provided by ‘PARAM Shivay Facility’ under the National Supercomputing Mission, Government of India at the Indian Institute of Technology, Varanasi are gratefully acknowledged.